 - You are switching industries and lack reliable benchmarks

-If you do anchor first, aim for the 75th to 90th percentile of market data for your role.
+If you anchor first, aim for the 75th to 90th percentile of market data for your role.
 This gives you room to negotiate down while still landing above the median.
-If they anchor first, resist the pull of their number by immediately reframing the discussion around your own research.
+If they anchor first, resist the gravitational pull of their number by immediately reframing the discussion around your own research: "Thank you for sharing that.
+Based on my research into compensation for this role in this market, I was hoping we could discuss something closer to [your number]."

 Strategy 2: Building Your BATNA

-BATNA -- Best Alternative to a Negotiated Agreement -- is a concept developed by Roger Fisher and William Ury in their foundational negotiation text, "Getting to Yes."
+BATNA -- Best Alternative to a Negotiated Agreement -- is a concept developed by Roger Fisher and William Ury in "Getting to Yes".
 Your BATNA is what happens if you walk away from the current negotiation.
 The stronger your alternative, the more leverage you carry into every conversation.

 In practice, your BATNA falls into one of three categories:

 Your current job.
 If you are employed and not desperate to leave, your current compensation package is a BATNA.
-"My current total compensation is $X, and I would need to see at least Y to justify the transition" is a perfectly reasonable framing.
+"My current total compensation is $X, and I would need to see at least Y to justify the transition" is a perfectly reasonable framing that most hiring managers understand.

 Walking away entirely.
 Sometimes the best move is patience.
 If the offer is substantially below market and you are not under financial pressure, declining and continuing your search is a legitimate BATNA.
 It is also the hardest one to execute emotionally, which is why most people accept below-market offers.